informalsystems/vdd/fastsync/fastsync.md

 ----

-**TODO:** the remainder assumed a different termination condition of Fastsync V2.
-I guess the fix for the current one consists in adjusting timeouts to the rate the blockchain can grow.
-I suggest to not have this fix in the deliverable.
-I keep it for now as the time estimation might be interesting for the future.

 ### Solution for [FS-ISSUE-NON-TERM]

 As discussed above, the advantageous termination requirement is the combination of [NewFS-VC-NONABORT] and [NewFS-VC-TERM], that is, *Fastsync* should terminate successfully in case there is at least one correct peer in *peerIDs*.
+For this we have to ensure that faulty processes cannot slow us down and provide blocks at a lower rate than the blockchain may grow.
+To ensure that we will have to add an assumption on message delays.

-#### **[NewFS-SOLUTION-TERM-GOOD]**:
+#### **[NewFS-A-DELTA]**:

+*2 Delta < ETIME*; cf. [**[TMBC-SEQ-APPEND-E]**][TMBC-SEQ-APPEND-E-link].

+> This assumption implies that the timeouts for `OnBlockResponse` and
+> `OnStatusResponse` are such that a faulty peer that tries to respond
+> slower than *2 Delta* will be removed.
+In the following we will
+> provide a rough estimate on termination time in a fault-prone
+> scenario.

+> In the following
-Here we assume that during a "long enough" finite good period no new faulty peers are added to *peerIDs*.
-Below we will sketch how "long enough" can be estimated based on the timing assumption in this specification.
+> we assume that during a "long enough" finite good period no new
+> faulty peers are added to *peerIDs*.
+Below we will sketch how "long
+> enough" can be estimated based on the timing assumption in this
+> specification.

 #### **[NewFS-A-STATUS-INTERVAL]**: